anphonic/ej2-aspnetmvc-docs/src/maps/maps/color-mapping.md

 ### Equal color mapping

 Equal color mapping applies the color to the shapes of the Maps when the `Value` property of `MapsColorMapping` matches with the values provided in the data source.
-The following example shows how to apply equal color mapping to the shapes with the data source **"unCountries"** which illustrates the permanent and non-permanent countries in the UN security council.
+The following example shows how to apply equal color mapping to the shapes with the data source **unCountries** which illustrates the permanent and non-permanent countries in the UN security council.

 ```sh
 [